Provisional Design Patent: Everything You Need to Know

 Getting a provisional design patent can be a great step in getting your invention off the ground.
 While not required, it can help you add additional protection to your product.

+Copyright is another type of patent that is frequently overlooked.
 A copyright can be obtained fairly inexpensively as long as you complete the process yourself with no legal assistance.
 It will cost about $30 to do so.
-You will be granted protection over your intellectual property for many years, but you are not afforded as many rights as with a utility patent.
+You will be granted protection over your intellectual property for many years, even over more than one generation.
+Unfortunately, it only provides weak protection for the owners of intellectual property.
+You are not afforded as many rights as with a utility patent.

 One lesson many inventors have had to learn is that cheaper is not going to be better with regard to securing his or her ideas.
 The less the protection costs, the less useful they are going to be for you.
 However, the need for a design patent should not be overlooked, especially if your invention has a special look that you want to protect from competition.